What is Technical Debt?

 Technical Debt Definition

 In software development and also in product development, the so-called “time to market” is an important competitive factor for gaining a market position.1 If companies try to shorten the duration of product development in order to place a software or a product on the market faster, technical debt can be the result.

 Technical debt is the result of prioritising fast delivery over “perfect” code or a “perfect” product.
+It is the cumulative sum of all design decisions made yesterday and today that affect the ability to deliver value tomorrow.
 It is the consequence a company feels when it prioritises saving time today over future effort to adapt the software or product later.
 And it is an appeal to stakeholders not to postpone measures to increase the quality of software or products, because in the medium term the development time is not accelerated but slowed down.

 Depending on the amount or size of the technical debt, it must be repaid in the course of software or product development through additional and higher efforts.
 If products are subsequently difficult to change, expand or maintain, this may “only” lead to longer development cycles, but in the worst case to the end of further product development.

 The “debt metaphor” comes from Ward Cunningham, one of the 17 authors of the Agile Manifesto and the inventor of the Wiki system2.
 In the course of developing a portfolio management system called WyCash3, Cunningham tried to emphasise the importance of refactorings4:

 “With borrowed money you can do something sooner than you might otherwise, but then until you pay back that money you’ll be paying interest.
 I thought borrowing money was a good idea, I thought that rushing software out the door to get some experience with it was a good idea, but that of course, you would eventually go back and as you learned things about that software you would repay that loan by refactoring the program to reflect your experience as you acquired it”.

 There are a few aspects to be gleaned from this metaphor: